 I’ve been in Sarajevo 3 days as I write this and I’m missing Lissette and home.
 I’ve eaten badly (pasta, Ćevapi, chocolate and beer).
 I’ve slept in a couple of times to 11 in the morning (I need Lissette’s early-morning cheerfulness to get out of bed).
 I’m looking forward to getting back and going to the gym and playing football with the Split Expats.
 It makes me realize that we have a good life in Split.

 And that’s the thing about being separate for a while – it’s good to have your own space but you’re happy to get back home to the one you love.

-We have no idea what’s going to happen in 2018 (still trying to figure out if we can stay another year in Croatia) but we will definitely fit in some personal solo trips during the year.
+We have no idea what’s going to happen this year (still trying to figure out if we can stay another year in Croatia) but we will definitely fit in some personal solo trips during the year.

 Me: I’d like to do a solo bike trip for up to a month, biking every day with stops along the way.
 Travelling light, with few plans.
 Still in the early stages of planning, but it might be a bike trip around the Adriatic coast covering Croatia, Italy and Montenegro.
 I’d like a “journey”, following a map with a goal in mind.

-Lissette: She’s been interested in visiting Russia.
-She’s curious about it.
+Lissette: She’s been interested in visiting the Baltics.
+She’s curious about the region.
 Unlike me, she’d prefer to do it with someone, a “buddy” trip.
 Another thing she’d like to see are the northern lights in Norway.

 If you could – where would you go (or do) ?